 If you have any concerns about receiving a platelet transfusion, talk to your doctor or specialist nurse.

 Irradiated blood products

-Having irradiated blood products lowers the risk of the donated cells reacting against your own.
-The radiation won’t damage the platelets or make you radioactive.
+Irradiated blood products lower the risk of the donated cells reacting against your own.
+The radiation will not damage the blood product or make you radioactive.
 Your doctor will record in your medical notes if you should only have irradiated blood products.

-They will also give you a special card to carry in case you’re treated at another hospital.
+They will also give you a special card to carry, in case you are treated at another hospital.
 Keep this card with you at all times and remind your hospital team that you need irradiated blood or platelets.